 - If the skipper does nothing the boat will remain in the class to which she was originally assigned.
-Her scores in already sailed races stand. - If her skipper wishes to transfer to the new class, the skipper must obtain approval from the Race Chair for the next race in the series prior to the registration deadline for that race.
-The boat's scores in already sailed races will still be counted in the old class and not transferred to her new class.
+Her scores in already sailed races stand. - If her skipper wishes to transfer to the new class, the skipper must obtain approval from the Race scores in already sailed races will still be counted in the old class and not transferred to her new class.